GradleUp/nmcp/README.md

+_New accounts created after Feb.
+1st 2024 are configured to use the new publishing by default and can use this plugin.
+Other accounts can continue publishing to OSSRH the usual way until [June 30th 2025](https://central.sonatype.org/news/20250326_ossrh_sunset/)._

+---

 # Nmcp: New Maven Central Publishing

-A plugin that uses the new [Central Portal publisher API](https://central.sonatype.org/publish/publish-portal-api/) to publish to Maven Central.
+A plugin that uses the new [Central Portal publisher API](https://central.sonatype.org/publish/publish-portal-api/) to publish existing publications to Maven Central.

-New accounts created after Feb.
-1st 2024 are configured to use the new publishing by default and can use this plugin.
-Other accounts can continue publishing to OSSRH the usual way until [June 30th 2025](https://central.sonatype.org/news/20250326_ossrh_sunset/).

 > [!WARNING]
 > Nmcp does **not** create publications or apply the `maven-publish` plugin.
 This must be done using other means.
 Nmcp uses existing publications, stages them locally and uploads a zip to the Central Portal publisher API.